(NOTE: This post was previously posted in 2021. I recently updated it for 2024.)

 Hours: Wednesday – Sunday, opens at 10 a.m., close time is later on weekends and hours extend as we get closer to Halloween.
 (Note that wagons to crops end before closure, and apple picking tends to end early October.)

-If you’re just in it for the apples (and maybe some Uncle Dave’s ice cream from the Market), you’ll want to visit Shady Brook on Wednesday or Thursday.
+If you’re just in it for the apples (and maybe some Uncle Dave’s ice cream from the Market), you’ll want to visit Shady Brook on Wednesday or Thursday now through September 28.
 Those are the only two days where you can simply purchase a picking pass for $5 per person.
-Friday through Sunday, you’ll need to purchase tickets for FallFest, which includes a full day of family fun.
+Friday through Sunday (and during the month of October), you’ll need to purchase tickets for FallFest, which includes a full day of family fun.
 FallFest includes their 5-acre corn maze, wagon rides to the crops, BEARS playground, giant jumping pillow, pedal go-karts, sports challenge area, obstacle course, live music, and more.
-My family has Fall Season Passes for the second year in a row, so you’ll likely see me posting pics from there a lot.
+My family has Fall Season Passes for the 4th year in a row, so you’ll likely see me posting pics from there a lot.
 Online tickets for FallFest are $15 per person on weekdays and $20 on weekends.
 Ticket prices go up on “Peak” Weekends, so be sure to check the website for those dates.
 (Weekends start at 5 p.m. on Friday.)
 Children under the age of 2 are free.
 Be sure to purchase your reserved tickets online to guarantee entry, and because it’s a few dollars more if you buy in person.

 3325 Creamery Road, New Hope